CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 CLI https://kannu.csc.fi/s/dXHeTy27LcAQATx    (T account and name), need to be redone or blured

-!!!
-Note, to access your encrypted data in SD Desktop, the same CSC project needs to have service access for Allas (CSC storage solution and SD Connect) and SD Desktop.
+!!! note To access your encrypted data in SD Desktop, **the same CSC project needs to have service access for Allas (CSC storage solution) and SD Desktop**.